Steven K. Roberts

-Steven K. Roberts (born September 25, 1952) is an American journalist, writer, cyclist, archivist, and explorer who rode his computerized bicycle, a modified Avatar 2000, pulling a trailer with solar panels and a laptop, and gaining press coverage, across the United States of America from 1983 to 1991.
-His book, Computing Across America, documents his journey.
+Steven K. Roberts (born September 25, 1952) is an American journalist, writer, cyclist, archivist, and explorer.
+He first gained public attention as a pioneering digital nomad, before the term became widely used, when from 1983 to 1991, Roberts toured the United States on three different heavily modified, computerized, recumbent bicycles.
+It was inspired by an early model Avatar (serial #1) that he rode.
+This was the Winnebiko from 1983 to 1985, the Winnebiko II from 1986 to 1988, and then the BEHEMOTH.
+He pulled a trailer equipped with solar panels and other electronic equipment.
+His journey is documented in his book, Computing Across America.

 The first year and a half of his bike tour covered over 10,000 miles.
 He wrote articles in his tent and filed the pieces via pay phone submitting them to publications like Time and Newsweek.
-The bike, also known as the BEHEMOTH, had an estimated $300,000 of equipment on it, mostly donated, including satellite email retrieval, HAM radio, and a paging system that would page him if an urgent email arrived while he was away from the bike.
+The bike, also known as the BEHEMOTH, had an estimated $300,000 of equipment on it, mostly donated, including satellite email retrieval, a mobile amateur radio station (callsign N4RVE), and a paging system that would page him if an urgent email arrived while he was away from the bike.

-After he was featured on the front page of The Wall Street Journal, media coverage accelerated and included a full one hour appearance on The Phil Donahue Show.
+After he was featured on the front page of The Wall Street Journal, media coverage accelerated and included a full one-hour appearance on The Phil Donahue Show.

 As press attention mounted, he shifted his efforts and built a computerized trimaran.
 He worked on various iterations of the trimaran for years.

-As of 2017, he had turned his efforts in to digitizing records, and was living aboard a 50-foot power boat equipped with a 3-D printer, weather station, virtual reality system, electronic piano, 10 ham radios, and more, around 50,000 pounds worth, in Friday Harbor, WA.
+As of 2017, he had turned his efforts into digitizing records, home movies, video tapes, audio recordings, slides, negatives, and various other media, and was living aboard a 50-foot power boat equipped with a 3-D printer, weather station, virtual reality system, electronic piano, 10 ham radios, and more, around 50,000 pounds worth, in Friday Harbor, WA.

+As of 2025, he has left the boat, and has his equipment in a 48-foot mobile lab.